 - If you are using Tri-Secret Secure with your ESD account and you share data with other accounts, Snowflake treats the data access from these accounts as if the access occurred from within your own account.
 Specifically, granting access to the consumer account may require Snowflake to access your AWS KMS.

 These are only recommendations and are not enforced by Snowflake.
 The decision to share data is always at the discretion of the data provider and Snowflake does not assume any responsibility for data that is improperly shared.

-General Data Sharing Usage Notes¶
+General Data Sharing Considerations and Usage¶